Skip to main content

 The Shadow Fleet: How Sanctioned Oil Tanker Enters Waters Without Consequence

-These tankers are often old – and not well insured.
+These tankers are often old, and not well insured.
 They work outside the usual rules.
 Russia uses them to get around Western price caps and sanctions.
-It’s hard to track them – because they turn off their location devices.
+It’s hard to track them, because they turn off their location devices.
 This makes it tough for naval forces to stop them.
-That matters.

 The Mechanism of Maritime Enforcement and Diplomatic Risk